-The purpose is to diversify the business to increase longevity of the brand and lifetime value of the customer.
+The purpose is to diversify the business to increase longevity of the brand and lifetime value of the customer, and ultimately revenue.

-The challenge was to create a paid video series that offered value to existing and new customers, whether they owned the Baseblock or not.
+To create a paid online video series that offered value to existing and new customers, whether they owned the Baseblock or not.

 Using the Google Design Sprint Method

-I decided to use the Google Design Sprint method to workshop this product with my client so we can come up with a testable prototype and solution that isn’t based on assumptions.
-My experience with wanting to make quick business and design decisions is we end up basing actions on assumptions that may not actually work for the user.
-This will allow us to accelerate the product for launch and learn what’s working and what’s not more quickly.
+I decided to use the Google Design Sprint method to come up with a testable prototype and solution that wasn’t based on assumptions.
+This will allow us to accelerate the product for launch and learn what’s working and what’s not quickly.

-We established the Long Term 6 month goal to be:
+What was the Long Term 6 month goal?

 Get 5000 users to purchase the Handstand video series